 Shaking It Down in AT Prep Town: Part Two

-Welcome to the second installment of my blog miniseries, in which I talk your ears off—eyes out?—about a few more hiking trips I’ve done with my adventure partner, Garrett, over the past year or so.
+Welcome to the second installment of my blog miniseries, in which I talk your ears off — eyes out? — about a few more hiking trips I’ve done with my adventure partner, Garrett, over the past year or so.
 (Here’s part one, in case you missed it.)
 These trips were a little bit about physical prep/just getting out there and hiking, and a lotta bit about testing gear for the thru-hike we’ve been dreaming of and planning for.
-In this post, I’ll include some details about a couple of overnight adventures, what gear was newish and being considered for thru-hike status on these trips, outcomes of said gear testing, why all thru-hikers (false: everyone on the planet) should go to Shaw’s Hiker Hostel in Monson, ME, and my encounter with the biggest horde of mosquitoes EVER!
+Included are some details about a couple of overnight adventures, gear test updates, why all thru-hikers (false: everyone on the planet) should go to Shaw’s Hiker Hostel in Monson, ME, and my encounter with the biggest horde of mosquitoes EVER!
 Read on, friends.

 Overnight in the 100-Mile Wilderness (6/1 – 6/2/18)

-After returning to Maine (following the LHHT experience), our travels south to visit friends and family cut short with the start of our summer jobs mid-May, we quickly decided to start organizing another little jaunt into the woods.
-This planning also coincided with the long-awaited arrival of our new packs from Superior Wilderness Designs (SWD), and we were almost desperate to throw them on and get a feel for them.
+After returning to Maine (following the LHHT experience) with the start of our summer jobs mid-May, we quickly decided to organize another little jaunt into the woods.
+This planning coincided with the long-awaited arrival of our new packs from Superior Wilderness Designs (SWD).
+We were almost desperate to throw them on and get a feel for them.

-Wanting to reconnect with the trail (the AT) on a stretch I hadn’t seen since 2015 that was also new and exciting to Garrett, we decided to do an overnight trip, hiking north from the Pleasant River ford to the Carl Newhall Shelter in the 100-Mile Wilderness.
+An overnight trip was the answer.
+New and exciting trail lay ahead for Garrett, while I could reconnect with a familiar stretch on the AT.
+We’d hike north from the Pleasant River ford to the Carl Newhall Shelter in the 100-Mile Wilderness.
 For those who aren’t familiar, the 100-Mile Wilderness in Maine is the last stretch heading north toward the summit of Katahdin, the AT’s Northern Terminus.
-Between Monson and Abol Bridge (100 miles) there are very limited roads and no real resupply points for food, supplies, etc. (though you could arrange to have a food drop about halfway if you can spare the cash).
-Needless to say it’s a section of trail that’s described as one of the most remote and potentially dangerous on the AT.
+Between Monson and Abol Bridge (100 miles), there are very limited roads and no real resupply points for food, supplies, etc. Nowadays though, you could arrange to have a food drop about halfway if you can spare the cash.
+Regardless, it’s a section of trail billed as one of the most remote and potentially dangerous on the AT.

-Having hiked its entirety in 2015, the 100-Mile Wilderness remains a respectable challenge as a whole.
-Add in a vehicle and directions to one of the obscure gravel roads that cross the AT within this section, and you’ve got a recipe for a fun, manageable, and beautiful out-and-back excursion.
-At just 5.6 miles from car to shelter, we weren’t overly concerned about timing, ending up with a later start than we’d hoped.
-Immediately after we strapped on our packs, an afternoon storm rolled overhead, unleashing a torrent of rain, thunder and lightning.
+Even having hiked its entirety in 2015, the 100-Mile Wilderness remains a respectable challenge.
+Add in a vehicle and directions to an obscure gravel road that crosses the AT within this section, and you’ve got a recipe for a fun, manageable, and beautiful out-and-back excursion.
+At just 5.6 miles from car to shelter, we weren’t overly concerned about timing.
+Immediately after we strapped on our packs, an afternoon storm rolled overhead, unleashing a torrent of rain, thunder, and lightning.
 Fun times when you’re fording a river!
-Though the thunder and lightning quickly moved off, the rain continued most of the way up to the shelter and we arrived quite soggy—wet from rain and sweaty from the humid warmth of the day.
+Though the thunder and lightning quickly moved off, the rain continued most of the way up to the shelter.
+We arrived quite soggy — wet from rain and sweaty from the humid warmth of the day.

-Our SWD packs are made with a water-resistant fabric and we did not seam seal them, so they did get soaked externally.
-There was also a bit of dampness inside the packs, but the compactor trash bags we used to line our packs kept all of the essentials dry; no complaints.
+Our SWD packs are made with water-resistant fabric and we did not seam seal them, so they did get soaked externally.
+There was also a bit of dampness inside the packs.
+No complaints, though; the compactor trash bags we used to line our packs kept all of the essentials dry.
 Reminder: This pack is my backup/alternate for the AT due to its extensive capacity with my current gear lineup.